At Giardini Medicare we are often asked “When is the best time to start talking and learning about Medicare?”

 If you decide to retire at 65 and need Medicare, remember that there are all sorts of crazy products out there.
 Because of the nature of the US insurance system, you will get bombarded by dozens of post cards and agent phone calls.
 Don’t fall victim to them just because they “seem” convenient.

 You’re a high net worth individual and your Medicare costs are based on your modified adjusted gross income.
 Can you alter that number?
 Yes, but you need to work with your financial advisor, usually for a few years prior to turning 65.
+So very often the consumer should have been working with an advisor (or by themselves) KNOWING about the possible IRMAA surcharges down the road when they go to transition into the Medicare system.
+It’s very difficult to turn on a dime when you get there when you are dealing with taxation issues.

 You Have Time – Use It Wisely!

 So, hopefully you can see our point when we advise you to prepare for Medicare at 64 and one-half.
 Ideally, you have time prior to turning 65 to learn what you need to learn.
 Tune out what you need to tune out.
 Discover what type of Medicare “package” is best for you.
+Visit our YouTube Channel and start laying the foundation.
+Gather your questions and give us a shout.

 It doesn’t matter what anyone else is doing, there is generally only one best situation for you.
 The noise out there is designed to take your money and confuse you.